gokacinlar/portfolio/README.md

 This is my own portfolio site which I'll be using to briefly introduce myself to world and for people who need to contact me.
 It'll include;

 * A proper UI interface
-* A proper blog (like anecdotes containing fixed length limit)
+* A proper blog (like anecdotes containing fixed length with limited scope)

 ## What I'm planning to use in it?